tnvfn/RushGS/README.md

 **Those are things u would expect but not confirmed.
 The progression is slow, because i can't be at home that often.**

 Just as reminder Please Credit me.

+**I did froze this for moment, because lot of things has been happening on my personal life.**